Unboxed-Software/solana-course/content/mwa-deep-dive.md

 git clone https://github.com/Unboxed-Software/mobile-wallet-adapter-walletlib.git
 ```

-We have to manually link the walletlib.
-Add `@solana-mobile/mobile-wallet-adapter-walletlib` to our `package.json` dependancies with the filepath as the resolution:
+Next, we have to manually link it by adding `@solana-mobile/mobile-wallet-adapter-walletlib` to our `package.json` dependencies with the file path as the resolution:

 ```json
 "dependencies": {
     "@solana-mobile/mobile-wallet-adapter-walletlib": "file:./lib/mobile-wallet-adapter-walletlib",
 }
 ```

-Lastly, in `android/build.gradle`, change the `minSdkVersion` to version `23`.
+Next, in `android/build.gradle`, change the `minSdkVersion` to version `23`.
 ```gradle
   minSdkVersion = 23
 ```

-Finish setup off with installing the packages and building the app.
+Finally, finish the initial setup by installing the packages and building the app.
 You should get the default React Native app showing up on your device.

 ```bash
 npm i
 npm run android
 ```

-If you get any errors make sure you double check you've followed all of the steps above.
+If you get any errors make sure you double-check you've followed all of the steps above.

-### 3. Wallet App
+### 3. Create the main wallet app

-The first part of our wallet app is the actual *app* part, it will do the following:
+There are two parts to the wallet application we'll be building:
+1. The UI to be displayed when you manually open the wallet application
+2. The UI to be displayed as a bottom sheet when a separate app requests to use the wallet

+Throughout this lab, we'll be calling these the "main wallet app" and "wallet popup," respectively.

-- Generate a `Keypair` on first load
+- Generate a `Keypair` when the app first loads
-- Display the address and balance
+- Display the address and Devnet SOL balance
-- Allow users to airdrop some Devnet sol to their wallet
+- Allow users to airdrop some Devnet SOL to their wallet

-This can all be accomplished in two additional files:
+This can all be accomplished by creating two files:

-`WalletProvider.tsx` - Generates a Keypair and stores it in `async-storage` and fetches the Keypair on subsequent sessions.
-It also provides the Solana `Connection`.
+- `WalletProvider.tsx` - Generates a Keypair and stores it in `async-storage`, then fetches the keypair on subsequent sessions.
+It also provides the Solana `Connection`

-`MainScreen.tsx` - Shows the wallet, it's balance and an airdrop button.
+- `MainScreen.tsx` - Shows the wallet, its balance, and an airdrop button

 Let's start with the `WalletProvider.tsx`.
 This file will use `async-storage` to store a base58 encoded version of a `Keypair`.
-The provider will check the storage key of `@my_fake_wallet_keypair_key`, if nothing returns, then the provider should generate and store a keypair.
-The `WalletProvider` will then return it's context including the `wallet` and `connection`, so the rest of the app can access it using `useWallet()`.
+The provider will check the storage key of `@my_fake_wallet_keypair_key`.
+If nothing returns, then the provider should generate and store a keypair.
+The `WalletProvider` will then return its context including the `wallet` and `connection`.
+The rest of the app can access this context using the `useWallet()` hook.

-***AGAIN*** async storage is not fit to store private keys in production.
-Please use something like [Android's keystore system.](https://developer.android.com/privacy-and-security/keystore)
+***AGAIN***, async storage is not fit to store private keys in production.
+Please use something like [Android's keystore system](https://developer.android.com/privacy-and-security/keystore).

-Let's create the `WalletProvider.tsx` within a new directory `components`:
+Let's create the `WalletProvider.tsx` within a new directory named `components`:

 ```tsx
 import AsyncStorage from '@react-native-async-storage/async-storage';
 import {Connection, Keypair} from '@solana/web3.js';